lucyy-mc/docs/docs/profiles.md

     			format: '%vault_prefix%'

 **NOTE: if you're using PlaceholderAPI, you MUST wrap your format in quotes!
 This is due to a restriction of YAML.**

+I do appreciate this is kinda complicated.
+If you'd like some help with it, feel free to join my support Discord server at https://support.lucyy.me.
+I'd love to help you!

+# Developer API

+Docs for the API aren't done yet, [join my discord server](https://support.lucyy.me) and I'll walk you through using it.
+It can both interact with profile fields and create custom field types.